Coder uses image tags to determine the image variant to use when creating an workspace.

 This article will walk you through how Coder handles image tags and what to consider when working with image tags.

-When modifying an existing image, be sure to consider whether the changes you're making will break existing environments built using that image.
+When modifying an existing image, be sure to consider whether the changes you're making will break existing workspaces built using that image.
 You may want to consider taking a semantic versioning view of your image tags for more critical images.

 The following examples show how different tagging schemes change how Coder uses the image tag.

-If you build your environment using a
+If you build your workspace using a

 Coder prompts you to rebuild for patches, security updates, and major version